Site icon Elnodiacademy

 Every Day Workout

 Although you might feel like you don’t have time for exercise, it might actually improve your ability to manage stress.
-Also, taking enough exercise improves your physical health and is a healthy habit to maintain as you become older.
+Also, getting enough exercise improves your physical health and is a healthy habit to maintain as you become older.
 No need to worry if you lack time; you can exercise for ten minutes at a time, three times per day, and still reap the rewards.
 You might have time to go for a walk after school and during your lunch break.
 Practice time also counts if you participate in a school sport.

 Time Spent with Friends